Jefferson College of Health Sciences Awarded 3-Year, $1 Million Grant to Develop Baccalaureate Nursing Degree Program for Veterans

 The NEPQR program prepares veterans for the transition from the military to a civilian professional nursing practice role.
 As part of the program, Jefferson College has developed “Leaders in Healthcare: A Veteran’s Bachelor of Science in Nursing Program (VBSN),” which will assist veterans with enrollment, progression and graduation as they earn their baccalaureate nursing degrees.

 The VBSN program modifies existing nursing curricula and support services to address the unique needs of veterans.
-Ava Porter, D.N.P., R.N., C.N.E., Chair of Nursing at Jefferson College of Health Sciences, will serve as the grant’s Principal Investigator and Project Director.
+Ava Porter, D.N.P., R.N., C.N.E., Professor in the Nursing Department at Jefferson College of Health Sciences, will serve as the grant’s Principal Investigator and Project Director.

 The VBSN program is being implemented at Jefferson College now.